-Through the enhancement of professional and organisational synergies - a result of the firm's expansion - an unprecedented level of client service is made possible in highly specialised and complex areas of commercial law.
-Nishimura & Asahi understands its clients' growing needs and its fully integrated team of lawyers and professional staff are proud to share the same fundamental philosophy: An uncompromising commitment to excellence.
+Through the enhancement of professional and organisational synergies - a result of our expansion - an unprecedented level of client service is made possible in highly specialised and complex areas of commercial law.
+We understand our clients' growing needs and our fully integrated team of lawyers and professional staff are proud to share the same fundamental philosophy: An uncompromising commitment to excellence.